Not everybody is trying to make a living online. There are many people who would be happy with an extra one hundred dollars a month.

-If there is no microphone at hand, you’ll have the option to use a phone as a medium for recording during the application stage.
-But once you get accepted into the program, you still have to buy a microphone before any paid test can commence (you get paid anyway so, don’t be stingy over a cheaply microphone).
+If there is no microphone on hand, you’ll have the option to use a phone as a medium for recording during the application stage.
+But once you get accepted into the program, you would have to buy a microphone before any paid tests could commence (you get paid anyway so, don’t be stingy on a cheap microphone).

-Applicants must be at least 18 years old before they are allowed to do any real test.
-While you sign up, you have to furnish some personal information about yourself.
+Applicants must be at least 18 years old before they are allowed to do any real tests.
+When you sign up, you have to furnish some personal information about yourself.
 This is to make sure that they can link you up with appropriate websites.

-A sample website test will be called for, and this is your only chance to use a phone while interfacing with the company, assuming that you don’t own any microphone yet.
+A sample website test will be called for, and this is your only chance to use a phone while interfacing with the company, assuming that you don’t own a microphone yet.

 The whole process is fairly straightforward.
-If they like what they are hearing, they would follow up with e-mail invitations to the actual paid tests.
+If they like what they are hearing, they will follow up with e-mail invitations to the actual paid tests.

 How much work can I expect?